To the House of Freaks

 - Two posters for a freakshow in the carnival level features a fat man that bears a striking resemblance to X-Men villain Blob, especially fitting since his origin was him as a sideshow freak, and another advertises a Fantastic Rubber Man.

-- The reason that Goblin, Vulture and Hammerhead are villains was because they were all in a freak show; this may explain away some of their less that savory behavior.
+- The reason that Goblin, Vulture and Hammerhead are villains was because they were all in a freak show; this may explain away some of their less than savory behavior.

 - The cartoon Freak Show is all about a group of heroes called the "Freak Squad."

-- In the Teen Titans episode, "How Long is Forever?", it is shown that this what became of Beast Boy, being called a One Man Zoo.
+- In the Teen Titans episode, "How Long is Forever?", it is shown that this what became of Beast Boy, being called a One Man Zoo after he tried being a solo hero only to end up getting beat up a lot.

 - The Simpsons: Homer joins the travelling Freak Show associated with (the Simpsons universe equivalent of) Lollapalooza, as a man who catches a cannonball with his own stomach.